0x0elliot/disterminal/README.md

 # disterminal
 <h1>Access your terminal using Discord.</h1>
 <p>Use Disterminal to access your terminal using discord.
 So no matter what device you're on,<br>
 You can easily access your command-line and do the work you want to.
-Disterminal is still in it's alpha phase<br>
+Disterminal is still in it's pre-pre alpha phase<br>
 And I heavily encourage any community support towards it.
 I can't do this alone trust me guys.
 It's<br>
 a fun project but seriously, I code like shit, You can see how shitty I wrote this.
 I need help.
 </p>